datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 .. figure:: ../artwork/src/catalog/catalog_step_config.png

 Well done!
-You have just configured your catalog with a custom logo and colour scheme!
+You have just configured your catalog with a custom logo and color scheme!
-(apologies if you find the colours a bit loud :-P)
+(apologies if you find the colors a bit loud :-P)

 The configuration will also come in handy when there are more advanced forms of metadata in a catalog, especially when multiple sources of metadata are available for the same dataset.
-In such cases, one might want to specify or prioritise how these multiple sources are displayed, and the catalog configuration allows for that via specification of the ``property_source`` key.
+In such cases, one might want to specify or prioritize how these multiple sources are displayed, and the catalog configuration allows for that via specification of the ``property_source`` key.

 And that's it!